 T-Mobile's 5G plans are coming into focus as 2019 draws to a close.
 But a lot still hinges on the carrier's proposed merger with Sprint, which looks like it's going to drag into next year.

 T-Mobile plans to throw the switch on a nationwide 5G network in December.
 That would seemingly place T-Mobile behind the likes of AT&T (which has 5G service turned on in 20 cities, though service is limited to business customers) and Verizon, now up to 15 cities as well sections of select stadiums and arenas.
 But as far back as this spring, T-Mobile was insisting that's not the case.

-"Claiming first was more important to [AT&T and Verizon] than providing a good experience," T-Mobile Chief Technology Officer Neville Ray said in the blog post.
+"Claiming first was more important to [AT&T and Verizon] than providing a good experience," T-Mobile Chief Technology Officer Neville Ray said in an April blog post.
 "Why?
 Because both of their long-term spectrum strategies have severe limitations, so they're focused on bragging rights instead."